ccmpbll/ccmpbll.github.io/tools-and-tech/3d-printing-design.md

 My current printer of choice is the [Prusa MK3S+](https://www.prusa3d.com/category/original-prusa-i3-mk3s/).
 I started off with an Ender 3 and quickly found myself spending more time tinkering, tweaking, and tuning the printer than I was actually using it to print things.
 I have never been more happy with a technology purchase in my whole life.
 This thing has been absolutely amazing.

 ## Slicer Software
 I use both [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer/releases) and [SuperSlicer](https://github.com/supermerill/SuperSlicer), but PrusaSlicer is my go to.
 With the latest release (2.6.0), I find myself going back to it more and more and getting excellent results.
-The addition of organic supports and a few other features makes it excellent.
+The addition of organic supports and a few other features put it at the top of my list.
 You can view the latest changes and additional features [here](https://files.prusa3d.com/?latest=slicer-stable&lng=en).

 SuperSlicer is great too, but I find myself only going to it for specific things.
 It has a lot more things to tweak and tune, if thats your thing.